eastendpsychotherapy - john slade

 What if I don't like it?

-What if I just don't want to?
+What if I don't want to?

 Sometimes friends, family, colleagues or other people can offer wonderful therapeutic insight and influence.
 Books, and now computer-based programmes, can help too.
-Many aspects of caring for one's mental and emotional health are straightforward and common-sense, though routine and practice are required to develop good habits.
+Many aspects of caring for one's mental and emotional health are straightforward and common-sense, though routine and practice are required to develop positive habits.
 Sometimes professional help is useful to start the ball rolling but it is not essential if the time isn't right.

 What does UKCP registration mean?